 We now have available a sign- “CULVERT”- which we will put in place by the entry point of the culverts, at new woods.
 We ask that all owners that use tracks with these signs on, check every now and again to make sure the culvert are not blocked.

-If they are blocked please be sure to remove any blockage, and if possible, dig out debris that may be at the entry point for the culvert.
+If they are blocked be sure to remove any blockage, and if possible, dig out debris that may be at the entry point for the culvert.

-Initially we sometimes dig a small ‘sump’ at the entrance to help catch any debris, and this does need clearing out at least annually.
+Initially we sometimes dig a small ‘sump’ at the entrance to help catch any debris, and this does need clearing out at least twice a year.
 A long chestnut/hazel (or similar) pole can be used to clear the culvert inside.
 For existing woods we can supply signs (foc) for each main wood.
 If the owners there check how many signs they need, then we suggest one owner from the main wood can request this.